azarketa/Thermodynamics-theoretical-pills/source/06_P-v-T_diagrams.md

     Supercritical fluids exhibit properties intermediate between those of gases and liquids and are used in specialized applications such as solvent extraction and supercritical drying.

-:::{admonition} Note: pressure cookers and high-altitude boiling
+:::{note} Note: pressure cookers and high-altitude boiling
-:class: note, dropdown
+:class: dropdown

 * In a **pressure cooker**, the internal pressure exceeds atmospheric pressure, allowing water to remain liquid above $100 \ ^{\circ}\text{C}$ and thus cook food faster.
 * On the other hand, atop **Mount Everest**, where $p_{\text{atm}} \approx 34 \ \text{kPa}$, water boils at about $86 \ ^{\circ}\text{C}$.